-In 1884, a small wharf was built at Bear Harbor for the loading of forest products from the Lost Coast.
+In 1882, a small wharf was built at Bear Harbor for the loading of forest products from the Lost Coast.
 In 1893, construction began on the Bear Harbor and Eel River Railroad over the coastal ridge to connect Bear Harbor to Indian Creek, a tributary of the South Fork Eel River.
-The inland railway terminus was called Moody after Lew Moody who constructed a hotel and saloon nearby.
-Southern Humboldt Lumber Company built a sawmill in 1903 on the South Fork Eel River, and the camp that grew around it was named Andersonia for company president Henry Neff Anderson.
-A log pond dam was constructed on Indian Creek where twenty million board feet (47,000 cu m) of timber was stored in preparation for milling.
-In 1905, Anderson was killed in a construction accident as a 17-mile (27 km) railway extension from Moody to Andersonia was being completed.
-In 1921, the railroad and sawmill were dismantled.
+The first 2 miles (3 km) of railroad track were between the wharf and a steep incline that rose 600 feet (183 m) over a distance of 1900 feet (579 m) on Jackass Ridge.
+A gravity system was used with a loaded car going down the incline pulling an empty car up the incline.
+From the top of this slope, a railroad was built to Indian Creek with a terminus 10 miles (16 km) from the Bear Harbor wharf.
+An engine house, shops, and a warehouse were constructed at this point, and Lew Moody built a hotel and saloon nearby.
+Horses were used to move the rail cars between the wharf and the incline, and a steam locomotive was used between the incline and Moody’s.
+In 1903, Southern Humboldt Lumber Company built a sawmill on the South Fork Eel River, and the camp that grew around it was named Andersonia for company president Henry ‘Neff’ Anderson.
+In 1905, Anderson was killed in a construction accident as a railway extension from Moody to Andersonia was being completed.
+In 1921, the railroad and sawmill were dismantled and the steam locomotives were abandoned.
 Read more here and here.
-Explore more of Bear Harbor here:
+Explore more of Cluster Cone Rocks and Bear Harbor here: